riverrun/comeonin/README.md

 Elixir version 1.0 or later and Erlang/OTP version 17.0 or later.

-You will also need a C compiler.
+You also need to have a C compiler, such as `gcc`, installed.

 For users of Ubuntu, or any other Debian-based distro, we recommend downloading erlang from [erlang solutions](https://www.erlang-solutions.com/downloads/download-erlang-otp),